romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 );
 ```

-Logic for updating tags is complex enough, so it is encapsulated into article repo.
+The logic for updating tags is complex enough, so it is encapsulated into the article repo.

 ```ts
 // src/app/article/article.repo.ts